 Upon the adoption of the new Law on Financing of Political Activities on February 4, 2022 the APC issued the following acts: 1) Rulebook on records and reports of political subjects (adopted on February 11 and published in the Official Gazette of the Republic of Serbia on February 17); 2) Plan of the control of reports on election campaign costs related to elections for MPs and local elections (adopted on February 18 and published at the APC’s website); 3) Plan of control of reports on election campaign costs for presidential elections (adopted on March 4 and published at the APC’s website) and 4) Plan of control of annual financial reports of political subjects for 2021 (adopted on March 10 and published at the APC’s website).

 2.2.2.5.
-Strengthening capacities of all entities responsible for implementation of the Law on financing political activities, the Republic Electoral Commission, the training of judges of misdemeanor courts
+Strengthening capacities of all entities responsible for implementation of the Law on financing political activities, the Republic Electoral Commission, the training of judges of misdemeanor courts.

 Timeframe: Continuously, commencing from I quarter of 2021